 Follow the prompts on the screen to complete the sign up

 The RDN Curbside app is free to download to any smart device from either the App Store or Google Play.
 The RDN Curbside App gives you direct access to your collection schedule, the "What Goes Where?" digital library for easy material sorting, Curbside Alerts and Notices.
 Download for free today on your Apple or Android device!

-For more information contact Progressive Waste at 1-866-999-8227 or RDN Solid Waste Services at 250-390-6560.
+For more information contact Waste Connections of Canada at 250-248-8109 (toll-free at 1-866-999-8227) or RDN Solid Waste Services at 250-390-6560.

 Road Maintenance Responsibilities